- 1 – bone-in skinless smoked ham, shank or butt end portion, 6-8 lbs.

 - 1 cup Fresh Harvest Traditional 18 year old, Vermont Maple or Cinnamon-Pear Balsamic (Other options could be Mission Fig or Black Currant)

 - 2 tablespoons Dijon or grainy mustard

 Preheat the oven to 325°.
 Line a large roasting pan with foil.
-With a sharp knife, score the fat all over the ham in a diamond pattern.
+With a sharp knife, score the top and sides of the ham in a diamond pattern.
 Place the ham, cut side down, in the roasting pan and cover tightly with foil.

 Bake for 1 hour.

 Meanwhile, reduce the balsamic to 1/2 cup, by gently simmering it in a medium sauce pan set over low heat.
 This process should be done slowly, taking around 25-30 minutes to complete.
 When the balsamic has become thick and syrupy and is reduced by half, remove from heat and whisk in the Dijon mustard.